MakeShiftArtist/api-docs/docs/monke.md

 }
 ```

-- 404 - Not FoundThis route was not found, or the information of this dynamic route is not found
+- 404 - Not Found
+This route was not found, or the information of this dynamic route is not found

 ```JSON
 {